-Even more recently, Google introduced mobile-first indexing which means that all websites are crawled in their mobile state first, as opposed to their desktop equivalent.
-There is still one main index, which means that if your mobile site isn’t up to scratch, this could have an impact on how your entire website is indexed and ranked.
+Even more recently, Google introduced mobile-first indexing, which means that all websites are crawled in their mobile state first instead of their desktop equivalent.
+There is still one main index, which means that if your mobile site isn’t up to scratch, this could impact how your entire website is indexed and ranked.

-As we touched on above, Google has changed the way it ranks websites based on how mobile-friendly they are.
-This is because search engines want to give users the best answer to their question and in the best way.
-There are lots of factors that affect how a business ranks on Google, but having a responsive website is a good step in helping to establish your business and improve your chances.
+As we touched on above, Google has changed how it ranks websites based on how mobile-friendly they are.
+This is because search engines want to give users the best answer to their questions and in the best way.
+Many factors affect how a business ranks on Google, but having a responsive website is a good step in helping to establish your business and improve your chances.

 If your website is responsive, then you’re going to capture a larger share of your audience, especially when it comes to mobile.
 As a result, you’ll benefit from higher conversions, whether this is enquiry form submissions, online purchases, or downloads.
 If you make it easier for users to browse your site, you’ll boost your conversion rate.

 As mentioned earlier, no one wants the pain of navigating a site that’s not optimised for their device.
 Ultimately, if you land on a website that makes it hard to read the content or navigate to what you’re looking for, you’re going to leave.
 Responsive websites keep users looking.
 They make it easier to flow from one stage of the sales funnel to the next, decreasing bounce rates.